git-cola/git-cola/share/doc/git-cola/relnotes.rst

 * New GUI for editing remote repositories.

-* New `git cola archive` and `git-cola remote` sub-commands.
+* New `git cola archive` and `git cola remote` sub-commands.

 * `git cola browser` learned an 'Untrack' command.

 * The diff editor learned to staged/unstaged while amending.

-* The status widget learned to scroll horizontally.
+* The status tool can now scroll horizontally.

 * New git repositories can be created by clicking 'New' on the `git cola --prompt` startup screen.